shamsway/octant/docs/release/README.md

 4. Run the automation scripts: [Provide instructions on how to run the automation scripts]

 For detailed instructions and documentation, please refer to the [docs](./docs) directory.

+## Q & A

+- For the 3-node architecture, are Consul, Nomad, and Ceph all running on the same three nodes, or do they have separate node clusters?
+Great question, the answer is a bit complex but it is what makes this lab unique.
+Both Consul and Nomad use the RAFT protocol for consensus, so the minimum starting cluster size is three.
+Expanding clusters should respect the requirement for odd numbers of members.
+Both Consul and Nomad follow a server/agent architecture, but the components can run on the same physical server or VM.
+Consul and Nomad servers form a quorum for consensus, but do little else.
+Consul and Nomad agents connect to the servers and perform the service discovery and container scheduling functions.
+In this lab frame work, each node runs these components: Consul server, Nomad Server, Consul rootless agent, Nomad rootless agent, Consul agent running as root, Nomad agent running as root.
+There is always a 1:1 correlation between corresponding Consul and Nomad agents.
+They work as a pair to perform their functions.
+Running both a rootless and root pair of each allows each node to be able to run either rootless containers, or those few containers requring root privileges.
+Ceph is also running to provide distributed storage.
+Each container (running as a Nomad job) stores stateful data on a cephfs mount shared across all the nodes.
+I forgot to mention this earlier, but there is one other networking component.
+An nginx tcp proxy runs on each node on ports 80 and 443, which direct any inbound traffic to traefik.
+- How does Traefik interact with the other components in your setup?
+Is it running on all nodes or on a dedicated node?
+Traefik runs in a single container becuase clustering isn't supported in the open source version, so nginx is acting as a simple ingres.
+Traefik uses Consul service discovery and container tags to generate TLS certs and forward inbound traffic to the correct port on the container.
+Most ports use a random ports, but some containers run on well-known port numbers.
+- Are there any specific aspects of the Consul, Nomad, or Ceph setups that you want to highlight in the diagrams?
+For example, their roles in service discovery, workload scheduling, or distributed storage?
+Nothing specific apart from the basic functionality and how each component connects/compliments each other.
+I will dive into some specific components as work through the various scenarios.
+= Do you want to include any representation of the cloud infrastructure or Tailscale connectivity in these initial diagrams, or should we focus solely on the on-premises components for now?
+I would like to start with local connectivity, then layer on cloud connectivity in later diagrams.
+= Are there any specific conventions or styles you prefer for your diagrams?
+For example, color coding for different types of components or specific shapes for nodes vs. services?
+I don't have any in mind but I would like to follow generally accepted open source and cloud computing principals/vocabulatry.
+I am also open to suggestions for styles that may be helpful in communicating the various components in an easy to understand and asthetically pleasing way.

 ## Contributing